 Note: Memory reservations done using the APIs provided by the rte_malloc library are also backed by pages from the hugetlbfs filesystem.
-However, physical address information is not available for the blocks of memory allocated in this way.

 Xen Dom0 support without hugetbls

 The existing memory management implementation is based on the Linux kernel hugepage mechanism.
 However, Xen Dom0 does not support hugepages, so a new Linux kernel module rte_dom0_mm is added to workaround this limitation.